 For those of you who are wanting to take the leap and start adding a daily probiotic element to your whole foods diet, this recipe for fermented lemonade, also called Hindu lemonade, is one of the easiest to get started with.

-Fermented lemonade recipe is delicious and will please both child and adult alike.
+This fermented lemonade recipe is delicious and will please both child and adult alike.

 It is also the healthy answer to those sugar laden, juice boxes that most kids have packed in their school lunches everyday.
 A 100% juice box is still just sugar in the final analysis.
 Once you pasteurize fresh juice, the nutrition is long gone and all that remains is obesity promoting fructose and a sugar spike/crash for the child.
 Not the best choice for a school lunch by any means!